tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.44.5-dev.4 =
+= 8.44.5-b.1 =

-(2017/06/13) Added more debugging messages in the Schema Local Business filter.
-Added a check for a Local Business type when adding an organization property.
+(2017/06/13) Fixed the missing location information when the publisher property is a Schema LocalBusiness.

 = 8.44.4 =